How to shred free disk slots? #22

 -----END PGP MESSAGE-----

-Related to: ``` -----BEGIN PGP MESSAGE----- hF4DTQa9Wom5MBgSAQdAqXiRwz0du96gb/HpXsudOg6KGQnZvFRRdFIhz+bgFDsw SY9bUxZ9AWNo+U3Syz3zeMwyJTOtuc35po9pfDs3qOP4BzICsRv73dG4ZCoH4zlg 0nsBFhofaRHciz9B48DbhjnyaMxVyrtYSPQ5wUUEN82N2HYK0ZWLSqRh21ADvgwA QXUP0Tiy+yKnNnJoOEJS+Mvs8gCqDTXy4p69R8PDz2I6X2y1h1VJ48wHfdTmA2EP B/jNmM7RoTJFdiKS0yktfmtHqiueBdY5ldO37vI= =7zxM -----END PGP MESSAGE----- ```
+<details> <summary>Related to the issue:</summary> ``` -----BEGIN PGP MESSAGE----- hF4DTQa9Wom5MBgSAQdAqXiRwz0du96gb/HpXsudOg6KGQnZvFRRdFIhz+bgFDsw SY9bUxZ9AWNo+U3Syz3zeMwyJTOtuc35po9pfDs3qOP4BzICsRv73dG4ZCoH4zlg 0nsBFhofaRHciz9B48DbhjnyaMxVyrtYSPQ5wUUEN82N2HYK0ZWLSqRh21ADvgwA QXUP0Tiy+yKnNnJoOEJS+Mvs8gCqDTXy4p69R8PDz2I6X2y1h1VJ48wHfdTmA2EP B/jNmM7RoTJFdiKS0yktfmtHqiueBdY5ldO37vI= =7zxM -----END PGP MESSAGE----- ``` </details>

 Author